Guillemdb/FractalAI/README.md

 - **N samples**: This is the mean number of samples that have been used in calculating each action.
  This is, the number of times we called step() on the environment per action.

-- **% vs SoTa**: Relative performance of FAI vs the State of The Art, according to the formula (FAI Score / SoTa) * 100.
+- **% vs SoTa**: Relative performance of FMC vs the State of The Art, according to the formula (FMC Score / SoTa) * 100.

 ![Benchmarks](assets/benchmarks.png)